MechEmpire/BattleCore/README.md

 open makefile;

-modifile the LUA_LIB_PATH and LUA_INCLUDE_PATH according to the path of lua on your machine.
+modify the LUA_LIB_PATH and LUA_INCLUDE_PATH according to the path of lua on your machine.

 Then run: